scottcolfer/scottcolfer.github.io/_posts/2019-06-19-blogging-product-leader.md

 ---

-I've been figuring things out for the last couple of years and blog posts have been a critical part of my career development.
-This post is intended to summarise and share the reasons that I've found blogging to be so helpful.
+I’ve been working out how to develop as a product leader for the last few years.
+Blogging has been a critical tool in my development.
+This post summarises and shares the reasons I’ve found blogging to be so helpful.

 ## Context